LennardDeurman/mapify/README.md

 # Mapify

+DISCONTINUED: Not actively working on this repository, as the package Mappr (https://github.com/netglade/auto_mappr) Fulfills the same needs.

 This library helps mapping similar objects to eachother.

 This library generates extensions based on the original input object to the desired output, and automatically resolves matching fields.